 Monitoring and Review: These arrangements are subject to continuous monitoring, refinement, and audit by the Headteacher.
 The Advisory Board will undertake a full annual review of this document, inclusive of its implementation and the efficiency with which the related duties have been discharged.
 It is also updated in the interim, as may be required, to ensure that it continually addresses the risks to which pupils are or may be exposed.
 Any deficiencies or weaknesses recognised in arrangements or procedures will be remedied immediately and without delay.
 All staff will be informed of the updated/reviewed policy which will be made available to them in either in writing or electronically.

-Policy Agreed: February 2024

-Date Published: February 2024

-Next Review: September 2024
+Policy Agreed: May 2025 Date Published: May 2025 Next Review: May 2026 wire D.

 Signed